littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 >Get more training data.
 Reduce the capacity of the network.
 Add weight regularization.
 Add dropout.

 4.5 General workflow of ML.
 Metric: For balanced-classification problems, where every class is equally likely, accuracy and area under the receiver operating characteristic curve (ROC AUC) are common metrics.
 For class-imbalanced problems, you can use precision and recall.

+**I think chapter 1-4 are for foundation knowledge and chapters 5-9 are for practical example.

 # Chapter 5

 # Chapter 6